gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 In parallel runs with many ranks sharing a GPU, launch overheads can also be reduced by starting fewer thread-MPI or MPI ranks per GPU; e.g. most often one rank per thread or core is not optimal.

-The second type of overhead, interference of the GPU driver with CPU computation, is caused by the scheduling and coordination of GPU tasks.
+The CUDA graphs functionality (added in |Gromacs| 2023) targets reducing such overheads and improving GPU work scheduling efficiency and therefore it can provide significant improvements especially for small simulation systems running on fast GPUs.
+Since it is a new feature, in the 2023 release CUDA-graph support needs to be triggered using the ``GMX_CUDA_GRAPH`` environment variable.

-A separate GPU driver thread can require CPU resources which may clash with the concurrently running non-offloaded tasks, potentially degrading the performance of PME or bonded force computation.
+The second type of overhead, interference of the GPU runtime or driver with CPU computation, is caused by the scheduling and coordination of GPU tasks.
-This effect is most pronounced when using AMD GPUs with OpenCL with older driver releases (e.g. fglrx 12.15).
+A separate GPU runtime/driver thread requires CPU resources which may compete with the concurrently running non-offloaded tasks (if present), potentially degrading the performance of this CPU work.
-To minimize the overhead it is recommended to leave a CPU hardware thread unused when launching :ref:`gmx mdrun`, especially on CPUs with high core counts and/or HyperThreading enabled.
+To minimize the overhead it can be useful to leave at least one CPU hardware thread unused when launching :ref:`gmx mdrun`, especially on CPUs with high core counts and/or simultaneous multithreading enabled.
-E.g. on a machine with a 4-core CPU and eight threads (via HyperThreading) and an AMD GPU, try ``gmx mdrun -ntomp 7 -pin on``.
+E.g. on a machine with a 16-core CPU and 32 threads, try ``gmx mdrun -ntomp 31 -pin on``.
-This will leave free CPU resources for the GPU task scheduling reducing interference with CPU computation.
+This will leave some CPU resources for the GPU task scheduling potentially reducing interference with CPU computation.
-Note that assigning fewer resources to :ref:`gmx mdrun` CPU computation involves a tradeoff which may outweigh the benefits of reduced GPU driver overhead, in particular without HyperThreading and with few CPU cores.
+Note that assigning fewer resources to :ref:`gmx mdrun` CPU computation involves a tradeoff which, with many CPU cores per GPU, may not be significant, but in some cases (e.g. with multi-rank MPI runs) it may lead to complex resource assignment and may outweigh the benefits of reduced GPU scheduling overheads, so we recommend to test the alternatives before adopting such techniques.

 .. todo:: In future patch: any tips not covered above